Noverish/KoreaUniversity-OperatingSystems/README.md

 ### This is an assignment of Operating Systems (COSE341-01) of Korea University in 2018 spring semester

-Simulating CPU scheduling algorithms with virtual processes which are consist of randomly generated cpu burst time, io burst time, arrive time, and priority.

 I developed this on Clion (Jetbrain IDE)

 Every scheduling algorithms are in schedulers.c

+## What this do

+Simulate CPU scheduling algorithms with virtual processes which are consist of randomly generated cpu burst time, io burst time, arrive time, and priority.

 ## Implemented algorithms